ambroiserey/dissertation/README.md

 Please use Python 3.7.
 I used Pycharm on top of Anaconda but any IDE or your Python interpreter should do the trick.

-Please find a list of the modules to be used/downloaded with their versions in the file "modules" in the google drive or zip.
+Please find a list of the modules to be used/downloaded with their versions in the file "modules".

 Jupyter Notebooks does not work at all with scanpy when Google Colab works partially with scanpy.
 I recommend using an IDE or your Python interpreter to run all the Python scripts where scanpy is used.